kartonfarkas/api_docs/source/suite/emails/email_create.rst

      - Additional tracking parameters are not enabled.
      - If the "Enable additional campaign specific tracking params" feature is not enabled, then additional_linktracking_parameters cannot be set.
 Ask for this feature from Emarsys Support.
+   * - 400
+     - 6049
+     - You must provide a recipient source.
+External event, segment or contact list.
+     -